LLB (Hons) 1st class (University of Glasgow, Bennett Miller Prize)

-Before joining Edinburgh Napier University Business School, Lesley-Anne practised as a solicitor, specialising in Child and Family Law.
+Before joining Edinburgh Napier University, Lesley-Anne practised a solicitor.
 She was an Associate with MHD Law, Edinburgh, regularly representing children and adults in court.
-She has been accredited as a Lawyer-Mediator and her experience as a Court Welfare Reporter and Curator ad Litem in complex family proceedings also informs her current research.
+She has been accredited as a Lawyer-Mediator and her experience of working as a Child Welfare Reporter and Curator ad Litem in complex family proceedings informs her ongoing research.

 She currently sits on the University's Early Career Researchers Working Group.
 Lesley-Anne is also a member of the Business School Research Integrity Committee.
 She previously sat on the Faculty Academic Strategy and Enhancement Committee.

 Lesley-Anne is experienced in teaching a wide-range of LLB subjects.
 She is regularly nominated for and has won teaching awards (ENUBS won ‘Best Tutor’ & short-listed ‘Best Feedback’ award, 2014; won University-wide ‘Best Feedback’ award & shortlisted ‘Most Innovative Tutor', 2015; shortlisted ‘Best Tutor', 2016).
 Enabled by an award from the Clark Foundation for Legal Education (2021), she is currently leading on piloting an LLB student Research Internship Programme.